kookkui/SoloRPGs/Path of the Aram Thyr/PCs/Téa'lad Kylha.md

 spiritstage:
 SpiritStage: Wood
 spiritdomain: Light
-kingift: "Lifetap: You can tap into your Life Ara and sacrifice your own vitality to regain some Ara.
+kingift: "**Lifetap:** You can tap into your Life Ara and sacrifice your own vitality to regain some Ara.
 For each 1 HP you spend you gain 2 Ara.
 This counts as an action."
 healingrate: D8
 MaxHP: 18
 aramax: 20